pmeiclx/scala_gear_simulation/README.md

 If you want use IDEA IntelliJ just open the project and switch the run configuration

 ### Easy start with maven
   1. Open the setEnv.cmd in the project directory in an editor.
-Change this line: set JAVA_HOME= JAVA_HOME should point to JDK 1.5 or JDK 1.6
+Change this line (JAVA_HOME should point to JDK 1.5 or JDK 1.6): set JAVA_HOME=
   2. Open a commandline (cmd) and change to the project directory
   3.  run the following command: setEnv.cmd
-  4.  run the following command: mvn
+  4.  run the following command (The application will start): mvn
-    The application will start
   5.  for changing the JDK just edit the setEnv.cmd and start at step 2 again

 ### Full configuration for windows